placita mágica

 recommended for ages 3 and older

-Placita Mágica is sponsored by ABUELITA™ and in partnership with the Embassy of Mexico, the Mexican Cultural Institute and is partially supported through the District of Columbia Executive Office of the Mayor – Office of the Deputy Mayor for Planning and Economic Development and Events DC.
+Placita Mágica is sponsored by ABUELITA™ and in partnership with the Embassy of Mexico, the Mexican Cultural Institute and is partially supported through the District of Columbia Executive Office of the Mayor – Office of the Deputy Mayor for Planning and Economic Development.

 National Children’s Museum is honoring its history by looking back at its founding in 1974—first as The Children’s Museum of Inquiry and Discovery and later as the Capital Children’s Museum.
 Beloved by the community, the original Mexico exhibit opened at Capital Children’s Museum in 1979 and was full of culturally enriching activities.
 Children had the opportunity to learn traditional Mexican crafts, such as wood carving, embroidery, and papier-mâché.
 In the storefront kitchen “La Abuelita,” children also made items from popular cuisine, such as tacos with hand-pressed tortillas and Mexican hot chocolate.
 This cultural exhibit spanned decades and was an essential part of our H Street location and the local community.
 Placita Mágica serves as a tribute to the past and a reminder of the Museum’s rich history and its commitment to fostering curiosity and creativity in young minds.